 Investments consist primarily of marketable securities.
 Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Unrealized gains and losses are included in the change in net assets.
-Investment income in the Statement of Activities is reported net of investment expenses, such as custodial and advisory fees, of \$66,780.
+Investment income in the Statement of Activities is reported net of investment expenses, such as custodial and advisory fees, of \$173,176 for 2024.